This section outlines a number of activities and tools necessary to manage and improve suppliers’ performance.

 There are a number of benefits to an effective Demand Management strategy.
 Many benefits are driven by:

-When robustly implemented across all goods and services Demand Management drives public sector organisations’ efficiency and effectiveness.
-The organisation uses all the external resources it procures to meet operational requirements.
+When robustly implemented across all goods and services Demand Management drives public sector Organisations’ efficiency and effectiveness.
+The Organisation uses all the external resources it procures to meet operational requirements.

 Used routinely Demand Management can ensure the highest possible resource levels are directed at front line services.
 This is especially important in the public sector.

-Consideration as to how the demand will be forecast and fluctuations managed should be initially undertaken at the ‘Shaping the Requirement’ Stage.
-This should subsequently be monitored and managed throughout the lifetime of the contract.
+Consideration as to how the demand will be forecasted and fluctuations managed should be initially undertaken at the Shaping the Requirement’ stage.
+This should be subsequently monitored and managed throughout the lifetime of the contract.
 Failure to do so could result in:

 Demand forecasting should be based on considerations such as:

-Where practical you should look to reduce future demand and costs by using strategies such as:
+Where practical, you should look to reduce future demand and costs by using strategies such as:

 The most effective way to forecast future demand is to consider a combination of: